splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-relic-integration.rst

 Use the New Relic integration for Splunk On-Call to define alert queries inside New Relic then deliver them through Splunk On-Call to the proper escalation team.
 With varied URLs that hold different routing keys, you can manage multiple on-call teams and New Relic channels.

-With the Splunk On-Call and New Relic Integration, teams are able to:
+With the Splunk On-Call New Relic integration, teams are able to:

 -  Integrate New Relic with Splunk On-Call for complete awareness of application performance and alerts
 -  Collaborate in the Splunk On-Call timeline around New Relic monitoring data to solve problems in real time